cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

+> [!NOTE]
+> The Bluetooth-related permissions are only necessary for using Bluetooth discovery; they are not needed for the other features in the Connected Devices platform.
+Additionally, `ACCESS_COARSE_LOCATION` is only required on Android SDKs 21 and later.
+On Android SDKs 23 and later, the developer must also prompt the user to grant location access at runtime.

 Next, go to the activity class(es) where you would like the Connected Devices functionality to live.
-Add the **connecteddevices** namespaces.
+Import the **connecteddevices** namespaces.

 ```java
 import com.microsoft.connecteddevices.*;
 ```

-Depending on which scenarios you implement, you many not need all namespaces.
+Depending on which scenarios you implement, you many not need all of the namespaces.
 You may also need to add other Android-native namespaces as you progress.

 ### Initialize the Connected Devices platform

-Before any Connected Devices features can be used, the platform must be initialized.
+Before any Connected Devices features can be used, the platform must be initialized within your app.
+The initialization steps should occur in your main class' **onCreate** or **onResume** method, because they are required before other Connected Devices scenarios can take place.

-The **Platform** class' constructor takes three parameters: the **Context** for the app, a **NotificationProvider**, and a **UserAccountProvider**.
-This section shows how to get these parameters.
-These initialization steps should occur in your main class' **onCreate** or **onResume** method, because they are required before other Connected Devices scenarios can take place.
+You must instantiate the **Platform** class.
+The **Platform** constructor takes three parameters: the **Context** for the app, a **NotificationProvider**, and a **UserAccountProvider**.

-The **NotificationProvider** parameter is only needed for remote app hosting and User Activities, which are not covered in this guide.
-It can be left `null` for the scenarios here.
+The **NotificationProvider** parameter is only needed for certain scenarios.
+It can be left `null` for now.

-The **UserAccountProvider** is needed to deliver an ID for the current user to the Connected Devices Platform.
+The **UserAccountProvider** is needed to deliver an OAuth 2.0 access token for the current user's access to the Connected Devices platform.
 It will be called the first time the app is run and upon the expiration of a platform-managed refresh token.

-This is where the class(es) in the [sample authentication provider](https://github.com/Microsoft/project-rome/tree/master/Android/samples/account-provider-sample) can be used.
+In an attempt to help developers onboard with the platform more easily, we have provided account provider implementations for Android and iOS.
+These implementations, found in the [authentication provider sample](https://github.com/Microsoft/project-rome/tree/master/Android/samples/account-provider-sample), can be used to obtain the OAuth 2.0 access token and refresh token for your app.

 In the code below, `getSignInHelper()` references an **MSAAccountProvider**, also initialized below; this provided class implements the **UserAccountProvider** interface, and it facilitates the account-fetching process.

 ```Java
 private MSAAccountProvider mSignInHelper;